 The NDA will be in effect for the full duration as described in the NDA signed between the Company and Vendor.

 A New NDA will also be exercised once the implementation has started.

-.

 Pre-Existing Works:

 The Vendor shall disclose and seek approval for use of any pre-existing functionality like email/payment gateway api’s works to be incorporated.
 Upon approval, the Company shall have a royalty-free, perpetual license to use such works.